 - Reflections on teaching

-Portfolios can be excellent tools for reflecting on, evaluating and improving your own teaching.
-Rather than waiting until you need them, consider taking the time to create these documents on your own, and revisit and revise them regularly throughout your career.
+When should I start building my portfolio?
+Portfolios can be excellent tools for reflecting on, evaluating, and improving your own teaching.
+Rather than waiting until you need one, consider taking the time to create one or more portfolios on your own, and revisit and revise them regularly throughout your career.